microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

         - Logs into Azure
         - Creates an AML job to run feature engineering module using the [custom action](../../../.github/actions/aml-job-create/action.yaml) and the existing [feature engineering job file](../core/data_engineering/feature_engineering.yml)

-4. Make changes to the `feature_engineering.yml` file to ensure job will run successful
-    > Note: you may have done this in part 2, but still check the file to make sure.

-    > Action Items:
-    > - Locate the file named ```feature_engineering.yml``` in the ```src/workshop/core/data_engineering``` folder

-5. Now that the necessary changes have been made, the changes can be pushed to your feature branch which will trigger the feature_engineering_unit_test workflow.
+4. Now that the necessary changes have been made, the changes can be pushed to your feature branch which will trigger the feature_engineering_unit_test workflow.

     > Action Items:
     > - Run the following commands in sequence to stage changes, commit them, and then push them to your repo: